quantotto/Q-SITE-Classiq-Open-Challenge/README.md

 - [diff_eq.qmod](diff_eq.qmod) - quantum model
 - [diff_eq.qprog](diff_eq.qprog) - quantum program

 I attest that all the work was done solely by myself.
-The use of "we" in the presentation is merely a styling choice.
+The use of "we" in the presentation is merely a writing style.
 If external sources were used, they are attributed in References or Credits in the code.

-Thanks for the challenge, team Classiq!
+Thanks for the challenge, team Classiq!<br>
+Thanks for oragnizing the event, team Q-Site!

-Yevgeny Menaker
+Yevgeny Menaker<br>
+team Quantotto